dasomweb/dw-church/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.7.4 =
+Critical safety update!
+Adds data preservation option.
+Your data is now safe by default when uninstalling.
+See UPDATE_GUIDE.md for safe update methods.

 = 1.7.3 =
 Major feature update!
 Adds Banner post type for Hero sections with scheduling capabilities.
 Built on stable v1.6.6 foundation with all core features preserved.
 Recommended update for churches needing dynamic banner management.